wesley-trust/wesleytrust-com/_posts/2021-04-09-graph-api-groups-config.md

 This definition is available here: [All Users][group-users], which you can access from my GitHub.

 This has a dynamic query that includes all users (including members and external users) within the Azure AD tenant.

+Used to target Azure AD Conditional Access and Endpoint Manager App Protection policies.

 Example below: